OpenBubbles/docs/docs/Setup/pnr.md

 ---
 # Phone Number Registration
 :::note[disclaimer]
 Phone Number Registration may not be as reliable as Mac registration, and different carriers may not play nicely.
 OpenBubbles operates **BEST** with Mac hardware codes.
+Phone Number Registration is **NOT** required to use OpenBubbles.

 The following guide contains links to third-party websites that are not affiliated with OpenBubbles and their contents can change at any time.
 Use at your own risk.
 :::